minaminao/ctf-blockchain/src/NumenCTF/README.md

 `b` must be a block number.
 `v` is used in `mstore(set, add(mload(set), v))`.

 Also, the `target` must satisfy the `checkPermission` modifier.
-The its conditions are as follows.
+Its conditions are as follows.

 ```solidity
     modifier checkPermission(address addr) {